-The International Team work with Mrs Farrant to arrange international activities within school and with schools from around the world.
+The International Team work with Mrs Farrant and Mrs Wallace to arrange international activities within school and with schools from around the world.

 The International Team was introduced in order to assist the International Leaders to organise international events and to communicate with our partner schools.
 We believe that our international work has a great impact on our children’s learning and their outlook on life.
 As a school we are very excited about future events to come and are working towards re-accreditation for the International School Award.
 We have planned a range of activities to further enhance the international dimension of our school curriculum.
 Please see our progress towards re-accreditation below: